 Mourne Seafood Bar

 Did we like Mourne Seafood Bar?
 Let’s just say that we liked this restaurant so much that we ate there twice in one week.
 And who can blame us for returning for a second installment of ultra-fresh seafood at affordable prices?
-The freshness of the Oysters au Naturel figuratively transported us to a nearby Carlingford oyster farm, but it was the Mussels steamed with a mediterranean korma sauce that we will long remember as the best mussels we’ve ever eaten.
+The freshness of the Oysters au Naturel figuratively transported us to a nearby Carlingford oyster farm, but it was the Mussels steamed with a Mediterranean korma sauce that we will long remember as the best mussels we’ve ever eaten.
 The simple yet monumental seafood stew as well the fish and chips are also menu standouts.
 Prices are reasonable, and the atmosphere is casual.
 Our only regret is not returning for a third meal.

 Mourne Seafood Bar is located at 34-36 Bank Street, Belfast BT1 1HL, United Kingdom.

-After a highly disappointing meal at a Michelin starred restaurant in Galway, we wondered if we were going to enjoy our lunch at Ox, a similarly starred restaurant in Belfast.
-Upon arriving at the industrial building on storied Oxford Street, we were quickly greeted by a friendly hostess and seated at a well-appointed table in the restaurant’s cosy, sunlit dining room.
-Then, the show that was the £25 three course lunch menu began.
+After a highly disappointing meal at a Michelin starred restaurant in Galway, we wondered if we were going to enjoy our Belfast lunch at Ox, a similarly starred restaurant in Belfast.
+Upon arriving at the industrial building on storied Oxford Street, we were quickly greeted by a friendly hostess and seated at a well-appointed table in the restaurant’s cozy, sunlit dining room.
+Then, the show that was the £25 three-course lunch menu began.
 Our charming Swedish server rolled out a parade of dishes, each creatively prepared with locally sourced ingredients.
 We scraped each one clean, not wanting to waste a pea pod or asparagus spear.
 We needed a meal like this to restore our faith in the Michelin system and also to welcome us to fine dining in Belfast.
 Mission accomplished.